OST 1100C. KEYBOARDING AND DOCUMENT PROCESSING I.

 INTERNSHIP IN MEDICAL OFFICE

-Prerequisites: Satisfactory completion of all mandated courses in reading, mathematics, English, and English for Academic Purposes; and 12 credits, including OST 1611C or OST 2453C or OST 2854C.
+Prerequisites: Satisfactory completion of all mandated courses in reading, mathematics, English, and English for Academic Purposes; and 12 credits, including OST 1467C and OST 2464C.

 This course is a planned work-based experience that provides students with supervised career exploration activities and/ or practical experiences.
 Each earned credit of internship requires a minimum of 80 clock hours of work.
 Multiple credit course.
 May be repeated for credit, but grade forgiveness cannot be applied.
 (Internship Fee: $10.00).